-It’s hard to have a crappy dinner at the top of a revolving restaurant with 360 degree views of Berlin.
-Not only is the food fantastic, but you don’t even feel like you’re spinning round.
+It’s hard to have a crappy dinner at the top of a revolving restaurant with 360-degree views of Berlin.
+Not only is the food fantastic, but you don’t even feel like you’re spinning around.
 Let’s face it, that can never be a bad thing.
 The Fernsehturm, near Alexanderplatz in central Berlin, was completed in 1969 and is the tallest publicly accessible building in Europe.

 The restaurant is aptly called The Sphere and conducts two full revolutions every hour.
 This is slow enough that you won’t lose your dinner and fast enough that you might get a few spins of the city while you’re eating.

 The German parliament has been standing in central Berlin since 1894.
 The structure’s remained largely intact until it was badly damaged by fire as the National Socialist Party ascended to power in 1933.
 The term ‘Reichstag’ hasn’t been used in Germany since the Second World War.
 The word ‘Reichstag’ is now used to describe the building itself, rather than the parliament.
 The German parliament is now the Bundestag, although they convene within the Reichstag.
 I hope that makes sense…

 The Reichstag is an imposing building with a wonderful glass dome perched on top.
 It’s one of the most visited attractions in the city and the dome offers 360-degree views over the city.

 Germany’s 7th largest city has reinvented itself as a Mecca for tech and media businesses.
 The newly developed harbour, sitting on the banks of the Rhine, has a swathe of funky buildings and several rooftop bars that are perfect for chilling out and taking in the city lights.